In this guide, discover our top three tips for successful ATEX product design

 Whereas, ATEX applies to both electrical and non-electrical equipment.

-In addition, IECEx also applies stricter criteria for evidence during the product certification process than ATEX.
+In addition, IECEx also applies stricter criteria for evidence during the product certification process.

-What is ATEX and what is its role in electronics product design?
+What is ATEX and why is it important in certain industries?

 The Directives are: